Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2019-06-25-deep-networks-3.md

 <center><h3><i>(edited May 2020)</i></h3></center>

-In my latest <a href="http://arxiv.org/pdf/1906.11945.pdf">paper</a>, I prove a theorem about the <a href='http://en.wikipedia.org/wiki/Approximation_theory'>approximation</a> of <a href='https://en.wikipedia.org/wiki/Function_of_several_real_variables'>multivariate</a> functions by <a href='http://en.wikipedia.org/wiki/Deep_learning'>deep ReLU networks</a>, for which the <a href='http://en.wikipedia.org/wiki/Curse_of_dimensionality'>curse of dimensionality</a> is lessened.
-My theorem is based on a constructive proof of the <a href='http://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Arnold_representation_theorem'>Kolmogorov&ndash;Arnold superposition theorem</a>, and on a subset of multivariate continuous functions whose outer superposition functions can be efficiently approximated by deep ReLU networks.
+In my latest <a href="http://arxiv.org/pdf/1906.11945.pdf">paper</a>, my colleague and I prove a theorem about the <a href='http://en.wikipedia.org/wiki/Approximation_theory'>approximation</a> of <a href='https://en.wikipedia.org/wiki/Function_of_several_real_variables'>multivariate</a> functions by <a href='http://en.wikipedia.org/wiki/Deep_learning'>deep ReLU networks</a>, for which the <a href='http://en.wikipedia.org/wiki/Curse_of_dimensionality'>curse of dimensionality</a> is lessened.
+Our theorem is based on a constructive proof of the <a href='http://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Arnold_representation_theorem'>Kolmogorov&ndash;Arnold superposition theorem</a>, and on a subset of multivariate continuous functions whose outer superposition functions can be efficiently approximated by deep ReLU networks.

 <h2>Kolmogorov&ndash;Arnold superposition theorem</h2>